metronisys/metronisys-core/readme.md

 ## Metronisys Core

-Autonomous AI agents such as Clawdbot (now Moltbot) represent a major shift in how software operates.
+Autonomous AI agents such as UiPath or Clawdbot (now Moltbot) represent a major shift in how software operates.
 These agents can execute commands, automate workflows, and act independently in real-world systems.

 With this power comes a fundamental question: